-According to the National Retail Federation’s 2015 forecast, Americans are expected to spend $630.5 billion during November and December.
+According to the National Retail Federation’s 2016 forecast, Americans are expected to spend $655.8 billion — 3.6 percent more than last year — during November and December.
 That is a lot of spare change.

-If you struggle to keep your spending under control, check out our six-step guide to avoiding the temptation to go overboard this holiday season.
+If you struggle to keep your spending under control, check out this six-step guide on avoiding the temptation to go overboard this holiday season.

 Step 1: Create a budget